ufal/UMR/papers/2025-data-release-notes-2-0.md

 * **Abstracting from formal language-specific criteria**

 Two types of structures interpreted as relations in PDT are restructured as discourse relations (namely contradiction, concession, see sect.
 I.2.3).
 On the other hand, two types of paratactic structures in PDT are represented as reifications (namely consequence and reason (for)/cause (of), see sect.
 1.2.3).

 * **Negation in coordination**

 The attribute of polarity (affirmative/negative) needs a special handling in coordinated structures, see sect.
 I.5.2.

 **Warning:**

-- PDT also allows for cases when two (or even more) different relations are subsumed into a single coordination, as in *Kdy a za jakých podmínek se to stalo?* 'When and under what conditions did it happen?'.
+- PDT also allows for cases when two (or even more) different relations are subsumed into a single coordination, as in *Kdy a za jakých podmínek se to stalo?* 'When and under what conditions did it happen?'
 In these cases, the most frequent role is tentatively used to represent the whole structure.
 More adequate processing (which involves splitting the material into two propositions (= *Kdy se to stalo a za jakých podmínek (se to stalo)?* 'When did it happen and under what conditions (did it happen)?') is postponed to later stages of the conversion.
 - Coordinated structures that are involved in a coreference relation (either as anaphors or as antecedents) need a more detailed analysis, see sect.
 I.4.2.

 ### **I.3.2	Apposition** {#i.3.2-apposition}